PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 very-late normalization, indexed convergence, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Very-late dynamic-Reshape implementation checkpoint

+Only the direct dynamic-Reshape call with `prefer_runtime_inferable_from_onnx_raw=True` now assigns its unchanged result to `_very_late_dynamic_reshape_stats`.
+The earlier direct core-cleanup call remains an expression, and the two indexed convergence helpers continue to consume their local `reshape_stats` results.

+The staged single counter is complete because the owner performs no pruning or topology removal.
+It remains observation-only immediately after `_very_late_normalization_stats` and immediately before the indexed Conv-input adapter repair.
+No summary, tensor-count proxy, or reconciliation branch was added.

+Focused very-late, dynamic-Reshape, indexed-convergence, and architecture coverage is `44 passed, 256 deselected`.
+The expanded sequential gate, explicitly including complete dynamic-Reshape and indexed-final-convergence coverage, is `1243 passed in 30.55s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately following `_run_indexed_conv_input_adapter_repairs(model_ir)` call.
+Compare it with the fallback-path `fallback_conv_input_stats` occurrence, confirm its result schema and pruning behavior, and characterize only the direct very-late call if its raw result is complete.
+Commit and push only; do not create or update a pull request.